cy33hc/ps5-ezremote-client/README.md

 ## Installation
 1. Extract the **ezremote_client.zip** in to the **/data/homebrew** folder on the PS5.
 2. Must load websrv payload.
-You won't tbe able to start ezRemote Client without this.
+You won't be able to start ezRemote Client without this.
 3. Install PS-ezRemoteClient.pkg (This create a shortcut on the dashboard to launch the app directly via websrv)

 ## Updating the app